bejo-geshdo/temporary-email-service/README.md

 ## Notes about the tech

-The frontend is a react app hosted in a S3 bucket with cloud front infront of it
+The frontend is a static vite app hosted in a S3 bucket with cloud front infront of it

-The backend is sevral microservices written in Python running on lambda.
+The backend is sevral microservices written in Python running on AWS lambda.
 AWS REST API GW sits infront of the lambda and directs trafic to the diffrent function/endpoints

 The infrastructure is managed by Terraform